Updated Dec. 6.

 - The Defense Group as a whole then will have 10 days to make good on any missing payments.

-If this timetable holds, and we see no reason it shouldn’t, writers should receive their checks in January or February.
-More information from the class counsel can be found on the settlement website, http://www.copyrightclassaction.com.
+If this timetable holds, and we see no reason it shouldn’t, writers should receive their checks by April.
+Information from the class counsel can be found on the settlement website, http://www.copyrightclassaction.com, though this is sometimes out of date.

-We are going to track this closely and will keep you up to date.
-Watch this space.
+We are going to track this closely and will keep you informed.

 If you need to provide the claims administrator with your updated contact information, you can do so here: https://cert.gardencitygroup.com/ed2/fs/home.